History of PLM / Paris-Lyon-Méditerranée company

 This impressive development was made possible by the development of improved steam railway and luxury trains uniting European capitals and reducing travel distances.
 Adding to this growing market, Compagnie des Wagons-Lits (CIWL) heavily relied on PLM locomotives and infrastructure to expand its most famous luxury trains, such as the Blue Train or the Simplon Orient Express.
 The history of PLM and CIWL became more and more intertwined.

 Billboard publicity became a major marketing media at the turn of XXth.
 PLM massively adopted this communication media for its development strategy, targeted at French and international clientele.
 Touristic posters of the time still witness the representation commonly associated to luxury tourism in Côte d’Azur.

 The process of building fantasy and desire consisted in showing representations and landscapes, which became familiar to the public.
 PLM posters contributed to anchoring familiar signs to collective imagination, stimulating the desire to travel.

 Development of PLM hotels and touristic activities

-In parallel to its railway activities, PLM invested in hotels and touristic activities (tour operating, bus companies, agency network) allowing to reach more remote destinations particularly in the –then- underdeveloped Alps area.
+In parallel to its railway activities, PLM invested in hotels and tourism activities (tour operating, bus companies, agency network) allowing to reach more remote destinations particularly in the –then underdeveloped Alps area.
 Thus actively participating in the economic boom of these beautiful regions.

 Collection of PLM poster collection